H2O (2002 film)

-H_{2}O is a 2002 Indian Kannada-language bilingual film directed by debutants N. Lokanath and Rajaram.
+H_{2}O is a 2002 Indian Kannada-language film directed by debutants N. Lokanath and Rajaram.
 The film's script was written by Upendra, who stars in the lead role with Prabhu Deva and Priyanka Trivedi, along with Babu Mohan, Sadhu Kokila and Bank Janardhan portraying supporting roles.
 The film was dubbed in Tamil as H_{2}O Kaveri and was produced by P. Dhanraj under Dhanraj Films.

 The film's plot revolves around the fight between two villages, as the Kaveri water issue became controversial upon its release and did well at box office.
 The film's cinematography and editing were handled by H. C. Venugopal and T. Shashikumar respectively.
 The film was dubbed in Telugu under the same name, and it was dubbed into Hindi as Dil Ki Dhadkan.
 The core concept of using the dispute between two states as a metaphorical reference in the story went on to inspire a similar attempt in the 2016 Marathi movie Marathi Tigers.

-Plot premise
+Plot

-Udayashankar Gowda is a rustic chap from the Honnur village in Karnataka, Vairamuthu is an educated youth from the village Chennur across the river in Tamil Nadu.
+Udayashankar Gowda is a rustic man from Honnur, Karnataka.
+Elsewhere, Vairamuthu is an educated youth from Chennur, Tamil Nadu.
 Kaveri, who was born to a Kannadiga-Tamil couple killed in riots, works as a doctor in both villages.
 Both Udayashankar and Vairamuthu fall for Kaveri; who prevails forms the rest of the story.

 Production

 Development

-The film's script was initially written for Dr.Rajkumar and Rajinikanth, who both refused to do the film due to its sensitive nature.
+The script was initially written for Dr.Rajkumar and Rajinikanth; both refused to do the film due to its sensitive nature.
 The film was launched on 8 December 2000 on Bangalore Palace grounds.
-N. S. Shankar who earlier directed Ulta Palta (1997) was originally chosen as director but left the project and was replaced by debutants Loknath and Rajaram, who assisted Upendra.
+N. S. Shankar who earlier directed Ulta Palta (1997) was originally chosen as the director but left the project and was replaced by debutants Loknath and Rajaram, who assisted Upendra.
 The film's name was not immediately released when the project was announced.